rreusch2/parleyapp/PRO_ENHANCEMENT_STRATEGY.md

 ## Conclusion

-The Pro enhancement model has been successfully implemented across all main tabs of the ParleyApp.
+The Pro enhancement model has been successfully implemented across all main tabs of the Predictive Play.
 The app now follows industry best practices by integrating premium features throughout the user experience rather than isolating them in a separate tab.
 This approach:

 1. **Improves Discoverability** - Users constantly see what they're missing
 2. **Increases Conversion** - Strategic upgrade prompts at friction points